 Oh my gosh, did I hear him right?
 The pastor of an 800 member church leaves it to look for a church of 100?
 Instead of trading up he wanted to trade down…or maybe he really was trading up?
 And then the interviewer asks: Are smaller churches more conducive for pastors to foster listening lives?
 Listen to Peterson: “No. I think you can do it in any size congregation, but the pastor must want to do it.
 And he must be willing to set aside the time to do it.”

-Leadership Journal comes out quarterly and is the only ministry journal/magazine I read or recommend.
+Leadership Journal comes out quarterly and is one of only two ministry magazines I read or recommend.
 This interview was found in the Winter 09 issue and is titled: Having ears, do you not hear?
 Visit www.leadershipjournal.net

 Find me on Facebook